Mark Tremonti: Work with other artists

 Tremonti, who gained some playing tips from Troy Stetina, has also collaborated with him.
 One occasion was the guitar clinic which was held at the Conservatorium van Amsterdam in November 2010.
 Stetina was a major feature in the third installment of The Sound And The Story dvd by Fret12 Productions which ran for three hours.
 Besides Tremonti, it featured, Michael Angelo Batio, Eric Friedman and Bill Peck.
 Tremonti is featured on the track "Burn" from Stetina's band's album Beyond the Infinite.

 In an October, 2004 article about Tremonti with interview, Tremonti talked about how he would give Stetina producing ideas and in return Stetina would go over classical pieces with him.
 Sometimes Stetina's going over theory stuff and getting to the third or fourth topic would be overwhelming with Temonti telling him to stop so he could take it all in first.
 He referred to him as a theory genius.
-He also said that the last time he was with him, he wrote a couple couple of the solo's for Stetina's record.
+He also said that the last time he was with him, he wrote a couple of the solo's for Stetina's record.